Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

 \subsection{Supervised semantic segmentation}

 We first show the plug-and-play nature of pre-trained $\ff$ using semantic segmentation tasks.
-We can use any architecture that takes a pre-trained $\ff$ as input and is trained to predict ground-truth annotations or pseudo-labels.
-As an example, consider a SegFormer B3 architecture \cite{xie2021segformer} that is pretrained on the Cityscapes \cite{Cordts2016Cityscapes} dataset.
-This network takes RGB images as input, but it is easy to adapt it to take $\ff$ with $p$ channels as input by tiling and copying the weights of the first convolutional layer.
-This same procedure can be used to modify a pre-trained network to use $\vv$ or $\ii$ representations.
-We then fine-tune the modified SegFormer architecture on ground-truth annotations using the cross-entropy loss to obtain an $\ff$-based semantic segmentation model.
+Consider a SegFormer B3 architecture \cite{xie2021segformer} that is pretrained on the Cityscapes dataset \cite{Cordts2016Cityscapes}.
+This network takes RGB images as input.
+But it is easy to adapt it to take $\ff$ with $p$ channels as input by tiling and copying the weights of the first convolutional layer.
+This same procedure can be used for baselines $\vv$, $\ii$, TOS or AAE representations.
+We fine-tune this modified network on ground-truth annotations using the cross-entropy loss to obtain an $\ff$-based semantic segmentation model.